onepanelio/core-docs/docs/getting-started/use-cases/computervision/annotation/cvat/cvat_annotation_model.md

 ![MaskRCNN Workflow](/img/create_annotation_model_base.png)

-***Parameters***: The only required parameter is number of classes.
-Please make sure you pass-in correct number of classes.
-For MaskRCNN, the number of classes will be number of classes in CVAT plus one for background.
-Even though you don't need to enter any other parameters to start the training of Mask-RCNN, it is recommended that you pass correct epochs according your data.
+***Parameters***: Even though you don't need to enter any other parameters to start the training of Mask-RCNN, it is recommended that you pass correct epochs according your data.
 Mask-RCNN is a very deep model which takes too much time to train and also to get enough accuracy.
 We allow you to set epochs for three different parts of the model.
 These parts are called `stage1`, `stage2` and `stage3`.
 You can set corresponding epochs as follows:

 ```